Frequently Asked Questions

 Our installers will be able to determine if the trees or buildings cast any shading over your roof and in turn affect the efficiency of solar panels.
 They use an aerial imagery program, Nearmaps, and view your property during all times of the day across the year to help work out where to place the panels.
 If there is some shading, there are options available which can improve the efficiency of your PV system, such as optimisers or micro inverters.
 Our installer will discuss these options with you.

 Quality installation of your solar system is a key priority of the Solar Savers program.
-This is why we conducted a rigorous public tender process to select an installer.
-We assessed the safety, reliability and quality of each installer and the components they use.
-After a thorough evaluation process in partnership with Renew, we have chosen eko energy to install your solar PV system.
+This is why we conduct a rigorous public tender process to select an installer.
+We assess the safety, reliability and quality of each installer and the components they use.

 The first consultation with the installer is usually over the phone and is necessary to design a system proposal.
 The key purpose is to assess your electricity bills, discuss your home energy needs, check your electricity switchboard and meter and answer any questions you may have.
 Satellite imaging, or when required, a certified electrician will be used for roof assessments.

 In energy, a tariff refers to how you are charged for electricity or gas usage (the variable part of your bill).

 The feed-in tariff is the amount your electricity retailer pays you for any excess power your solar panels generate.

 Adding a battery to your solar PV system allows you to store excess electricity generated by solar panels for use when the sun isn’t shining.
 If your current electricity bill is over $500 per quarter and you use a lot of energy during the night, you may want to consider adding a battery to your system.
 You can ask our trusted installers whether batteries are right for you.